FinDockLabs/smartdebit-reports-duplicates-batch/README.md

 Although this project has 100% coverage, existing custom code in your environment might push the overall coverage below the threshold.
 ```

-# FinDock Reconciliation Mark BACS IRs Duplicate
+# SmartDebit Reports Duplicates Batch

-With Smart Debit automated reports we poll for BACS reports daily, these reports will duplicate for a few days while they are still available within the poll request.
+We poll for Smart Debit automated reports daily, these reports will duplicate for a few days while they are still available within the poll request.
 We already ensure that no action is taken on duplicates.
 This project contains a Batch apex class that can be scheduled to run regularly and set Inbound Reports to a status of "Duplicate" so you can recognise them.
+Duplicate reports are identified using the CheckSum and all except the oldest report (by CreatedDate) are marked as Duplicate.

 ## Full list of components